oliverschwendener/ueli/README.md

 * `maxSearchResultCount` Number - Maximum number of search results to be displayed
 * `rescanInterval` Number - Interval in seconds to rescan the application folders
 * `searchEngineThreshold` Number - Represents the threshold for fuzzy matching (min = 0, max = 1, lower means you have to be more precise with the user input)
+* `searchEnvironmentVariables` Boolean - If environment variables should appear in the search results
 * `searchOperatingSystemSettings` Boolean - If operting system settings and commands should appear in the search results
 * `searchResultExecutionArgumentFontSize` Number - Represents the font size of the search result execution argument in pixels
 * `searchResultHeight` Number - Represents the height of a search result box in pixels